The Graduate School Lectures in association with the CLCC

 At a Glance

 In association with Imperial College Graduate School

-The Graduate School Lectures, held in association with the Centre for Languages, Culture and Communication (CLCC), is a 10-week lecture course in which we are going to explore a range of ideas in the arts, humanities and social sciences.
+The Graduate School Lectures, held in association with the Centre for Languages, Culture and Communication (CLCC), is a 6-week lecture course for graduate students and staff at Imperial College London and its associated medical school, in which we are going to explore a range of ideas in the arts, humanities and social sciences.

 Each week a different specialist will introduce their research subject, taking us into diverse worlds ranging from art history, literature, film studies and philosophy to design history, music theory and literature.

 You do not have to be knowledgeable or an expert in any of these topics, as each week the tutor's task will be to explain their subject to you, the topic they will be looking at and giving you some of the basic to take your studies further if you want to.

 There is no practical work, homework or preparation needed, just an open mind and the ability to spend an hour or so listening to expert academics from the arts, humanities and social sciences present some of the ideas that get them excited.